Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Quasi-Periodic Oscillations and Black Hole Thermodynamic Phases

-We present a graphical analysis that demonstrates how phase transitions in BH thermodynamics can be effectively traced through the upper and lower QPO frequencies.
-Fig.~\ref{fig:T-U} illustrates the behavior of the upper (solid curve) and lower (dashed curve) frequencies as functions of the BH Hawking temperature for $\xi = 0.15~(\xi < \xi_c)$.
-The frequency curves clearly reveal the thermodynamic phase structure of the BH, displaying multiple branches.
-This behavior mirrors the thermodynamic features observed earlier in the free energy and Lyapunov exponent analyses.
-Such a consistent correspondence between the BH phase transition and the QPO spectrum suggests a promising avenue for both theoretical exploration and potential observational verification.
-The upper and lower frequency branches correspond to the small (red), intermediate (green), and large (black) BH phases.
-Along the small BH branch, both frequencies decrease monotonically with increasing Hawking temperature, reflecting the dynamical response of the QPO modes, i.e., as the system heats up, the characteristic oscillation frequencies of orbiting particles diminish.
-This monotonic decline signals the underlying thermodynamic phase structure, stability being attained along the large BH branch, while the intermediate branch delineates the unstable transition region.
-When the nonminimal coupling parameter exceeds its critical value, e.g., $\xi = 0.88~(\xi > \xi_c)$, the upper and lower frequencies evolve smoothly and monotonically with temperature, as shown in Fig.~\ref{fig:T-U1}.
-It indicates a single thermodynamically stable phase without any phase transition.
-This trend appears universal across the spacetime background, reflecting the general thermodynamic behavior of the magnetic AdS BHs through the lens of QPOs.
+Fig.~\ref{fig:T-U} illustrates the behavior of the upper (solid curves) and lower (dashed curves) QPO frequencies as functions of the black hole Hawking temperature for $\tilde{\xi} = 0.15~\left(\tilde{\xi} < \tilde{\xi}_c\right)$.
+The frequency curves clearly reveal the thermodynamic phase structure of the black hole, exhibiting multiple branches.
+This behavior closely mirrors the thermodynamic features observed earlier in the analyses of the free energy and Lyapunov exponent.
+Such a consistent correspondence between the black hole phase transition and the QPO spectrum suggests a promising avenue for both theoretical investigation and potential observational verification.

+Along the small black hole branch, the upper and lower QPO frequencies exhibit a nonmonotonic dependence on the Hawking temperature: they initially increase with $\tilde{T}$, reach a maximum, and then decrease as the branch approaches the phase transition point.
+Along the intermediate black hole branch, both frequencies increase monotonically with $\tilde{T}$, whereas on the large black hole branch, they display a monotonic decrease, reflecting the gradual suppression of the QPO spectrum as the system evolves toward the large black hole phase.

+It is worth noting that, for $\tilde{T}<\tilde{T}_p$, the small black hole branch is thermodynamically stable, while for $\tilde{T}>\tilde{T}_p$, the large black hole branch becomes stable.
+Therefore, at the phase transition temperature $\tilde{T}=\tilde{T}_p$, the QPO frequencies undergo a discontinuous jump from the small black hole branch to the large black hole branch.
+In contrast, when the nonminimal coupling parameter exceeds its critical value, e.g., $\tilde{\xi} = 0.88~(\tilde{\xi} > \tilde{\xi}_c)$, the upper and lower frequencies evolve smoothly and monotonically with temperature, as shown in Fig.~\ref{fig:T-U1}.
+This behavior indicates the existence of a single thermodynamically stable phase without any phase transition.
+Such a trend appears to be universal in this spacetime background, reflecting the generic thermodynamic behavior of AdS black holes through the perspective of QPO frequencies.